elixir-lang/elixir-lang.github.com/_posts/2017-07-25-elixir-v1-5-0-released.markdown

 excerpt: Elixir v1.5 integrates with Erlang/OTP 20 and bring changes that improves the language reach and the developer experience
 ---

-Elixir v1.5 includes new features, enhancements and bug fixes.
+Elixir v1.5 includes new features, enhancements, and bug fixes.
 While [Elixir v1.4](/blog/2017/01/05/elixir-v1-4-0-released/) focused on tools for concurrency and scalability, Elixir v1.5 brings many improvements to the developer experience and quality of life.
 As we will see, many of those are powered by the latest Erlang/OTP 20.
 This is also the last Elixir release that supports Erlang/OTP 18.

 Note: this announcement contains [asciicinema](https://asciinema.org) snippets.
 You may need to enable 3rd-party JavaScript on this site in order to see them.
 If JavaScript is disabled, noscript tags with the proper links will be shown.